 May 4, 2018

-Writen by Rebecca Whitaker
+Written by Rebecca Whitaker

-Yesterday I visited a piece of Berlin’s Cold War history at Teufelsberg; a former spy station turned interactive art space.
+I am a student in the best German language school in Berlin and yesterday I visited a piece of Berlin’s Cold War history at Teufelsberg; a former spy station turned interactive art space.

 It was quite easy to get to there from my home in Schöneberg.
 I took the S-Bahn to Messe Nord Station, then the M49 bus to Scholzplatz.